-Duties and tariffs
+Duties and Tariffs

 The UK-New Zealand Free Trade Agreement will eliminate all customs duties on UK and New Zealand originating exports.